microsoft/presidio/docs/samples/docker/litellm.md

 ## Turn on/off per key

+LiteLLM lets you create [virtual keys](https://docs.litellm.ai/docs/proxy/virtual_keys) for calling the proxy.
+You can use these to control model access, set budgets, track usage, etc.

 Turn off PII masking for a given key.

 Do this by setting `permissions: {"pii": false}`, when generating a key.